strat-main-team/jrconcha-mini-project-2/README.md

 - 🌞 Includes a theme toggle for light, dark, or system preference — making displayed content easy on the eyes
 - 📱 Fully responsive layout optimized for mobile, tablet, and desktop
 - ☁️ Utilize Cloudinary to store images in the cloud!
+- ✍️ React Markdown to dynamically render markdown content in blog posts!

 <p align="right">(<a href="#readme-top">back to top</a>)</p>